benjaminion/upgrading-ethereum-book/src/book.md

 Merkle roots are constructed with cryptographic hash functions.
 In the spec, a `Hash32` type is used to represent Eth1 block roots (which are also Merkle roots).

 I don't know why only the Eth1 block hash has been awarded the `Hash32` type: other hashes in the spec [remain](https://github.com/ethereum/consensus-specs/pull/2689) `Bytes32`.
-In early versions of the spec `Hash32` was used for all cryptographic has quantities, but this was [changed](https://github.com/ethereum/consensus-specs/pull/458) to `Bytes32`.
+In early versions of the spec `Hash32` was used for all cryptographic hash quantities, but this was [changed](https://github.com/ethereum/consensus-specs/pull/458) to `Bytes32`.

 Anyway, it's worth taking a moment in appreciation of the humble [cryptographic hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
 The hash function is arguably the single most important algorithmic innovation underpinning blockchain technology, and in fact most of our online lives.
 Easily taken for granted, but utterly critical in enabling our modern world.